-Any adult experiencing mental distress who has an SK postcode can contact us for support.
-Some of our services are more specific on postcode but we can have an initial chat with anyone.
+Any adult in Stockport or Cheshire East can contact us.
+Some of our support services are more specific on postcode, but we will have an initial chat with anyone.
 It might be that we signpost you to a more appropriate service.

-If you’re outside of our area, please click here to find your local Mind, but it’s worth noting that not every area is covered by a local Mind – there are other services out there who can help you as well.
+If you’re outside of our area, please click here to find your local Mind; it is worth noting that not every area is covered by a local Mind – there are other services out there who can help you as well.

-We currently have a drop-in group open to all adults regardless of postcode – please contact us for more information.
+We have a drop-in group open to all adults regardless of postcode, but this is on hold due to Coronavirus.

 65 Union Street

-No, many people experiencing mental distress don’t have a diagnosis, but Stockport and District Mind are here to help.
+No, many people experiencing mental distress don’t have a diagnosis.
+We welcome you to contact us regardless.

-No, there is no charge for using our support.
+No, there is no charge for using our community support services.
 Donations are welcome, but are not expected and would only be at your own discretion.

-We are unable to give specific advice about your medication.
-However, if you have concerns or questions about your medication, please see your GP.
-National Mind publishes some general guides to medication, they can be found here.
+We are unable to give specific advice about medication.
+If you have concerns or questions about your medication, please see your GP.
+National Mind publish general information about medication which can be found here.

 We understand how difficult it can be when someone you care about is experiencing mental distress.
-It can often leave you feeling worried, helpless and upset – especially if the person you care for doesn’t want help or doesn’t feel they need help.
+It can often leave you feeling worried, helpless and upset – especially if the person you care for doesn’t want support or don’t feel they need help.